kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 ### Agent/Slave

-Start the pupper service and also check the status of the service after issuing the start command
+19. Start the pupper service and also check the status of the service after issuing the start command

 ```
-service puppet start
+$ service puppet start
 ```
 ```
-service puppet status
+$ service puppet status
 ```
 In order to exit the status press q

 ```
-puppet agent --enable
+$ puppet agent --enable
 ```

 ### Master

-Start the pupper service and also check the status of the service after issuing the start command
+20. Start the pupper service and also check the status of the service after issuing the start command

 ```
-service puppetmaster start
+$ service puppetmaster start
-service puppetmaster status
+$ service puppetmaster status
 ```

 In order to exit the status press q

 ### Agent/Slave
+21. Checking the list of certificates and cert requests on Puppet Master

 ```
-puppet agent --no-daemonize --onetime --verbose
+$ puppet agent --no-daemonize --onetime --verbose
-puppet agent --test -d
+$ puppet agent --test -d
 ```

-Checking the list of certificates and cert requests on Puppet Master

 ### Master

-Puppet Master sign cert request from Puppet Agent/Slave
+22. Puppet Master sign cert request from Puppet Agent/Slave

 ```
-puppet cert list -all
+$ puppet cert list -all
-puppet cert sign --all
+$ puppet cert sign --all
 ```

+### PuppetFile Development Structure

 Puppet manifests are made up of a number of major components:
 1. Resources: Individual configuration items